WillMoody27/amazon-clone-project/README.md

    - New total is displayed in the header
    - Updates happen immediately after each cart modification

+### Checkout Implementation

+The checkout system includes:

+1. Cart Summary Generation:

+   - Dynamically pulls cart data from cart.js
+   - Displays product images, names, and quantities
+   - Shows individual item prices and totals

+2. Delivery Options:

+   - Multiple delivery date choices
+   - Different shipping cost tiers
+   - Radio button selection for delivery options

+3. Order Management:
+   - Quantity updates in checkout
+   - Delete item functionality
+   - Real-time price updates

 ## Getting Started

 1. Clone the repository
 2. Open `amazon.html` in a web browser
 3. Browse products and interact with the interface
-4. Add items to cart and observe the cart functionality
+4. Add items to cart and proceed to checkout
+5. Test the checkout functionality with different delivery options

 ## Dependencies